zyztek/suna/README.md

 supabase db push
 ```

-Then, go to the Supabase web platform again -> choose your project -> Project Settings -> Data API -> And in the "Exposed Schema" ass "basejump" if not already there
+Then, go to the Supabase web platform again -> choose your project -> Project Settings -> Data API -> And in the "Exposed Schema" add "basejump" if not already there

 4. **Configure frontend environment**:
 ```bash